We have a problem that involves history. No one knows anything about it, but they “know what they like.”

-- Nostalgia is good if one puts forth energy to preserve their city as long as they understand the city was there long before them and will be there long after them.
-Their life experience is a mere glimpse in the overall history of the city.
-Making NEW memories is necessary for a rich life, introducing new architecture is necessary for a rich community.
+- Nostalgia is good if one puts forth the energy to preserve their city as long as they understand the city was there long before them and will be there long after them.
+Their life experience is a mere glimpse of the overall history of the city.
+Making NEW memories is necessary for an abundant life, introducing new architecture is essential for a vibrant community.

-- Cities evolve over time, but many American cities are barely more than a century to a century-and-a half old.
+- Cities evolve over time, but many American cities are barely more than a century to a century-and-a-half old.
 They change over time and should reflect as many of the eras of their existence as possible – simultaneously.
 That means “old” and new.
-The plethora of brick buildings were once contemporary at one point (the wood ones are largely gone).
+The plethora of brick buildings was once contemporary at one point (the wood ones are primarily gone).
 Those people were using materials that were prevalent and available.
 Building technology has changed rapidly and radically.
 Cities in 2015 should reflect OUR time as much as the buildings from 1915 reflect their time.

 - Variety makes cities vibrant and desirable.
 Diversity should be welcomed however one wishes to define that.
-Copying old buildings is actually disrespecting the past and mutant forms of rich and former styles emerge that simply confuse and misrepresent the past style.
+Copying old buildings is actually disrespecting the past, and mutant forms of rich and former styles emerge that only confuse and misrepresent the past style.
 They come off like celebrities who’ve had too much plastic surgery.